Day 1- Bangkok

 Thailand Tip: Getting Around Thailand.
 We suggest downloading Grab, which is the Uber of Thailand.
 The rates are incredibly cheap and you can avoid many translation snafus by typing in the location of where you are trying to go in English and having it translated to Thai by the app.

 Visit Chinatown at Night For Street Food: one of the busiest night markets in Bangkok is in Chinatown, on Yaowarat Road.
 The crowds are almost overwhelming, but there is street food for blocks and blocks.
 Don’t be afraid to head off the main road and onto some of the side streets, which have incredible options to choose from as well.
+If you are going to do a guided tour in Bangkok, we recommend doing a night tour for street food.
+The scene can be overwhelming and it really helps to have someone there to guide you along and help explain the different foods.

 Day 2- Bangkok Dine in a Boat: we spent the morning traveling to a floating market, which was absolutely one of the highlights of our trip.
 We splurged and ended up using a private guide for this as opposed to a large tour group and we really enjoyed the private experience because we were able to ask our guide tons of questions about all the foods that vendors sell in the markets.
 After a 90 minute drive, we were taken by boat from the outer canals to the center of the floating market.
 From there you float from stall to stall and purchase any foods you want to try.
 We suggest coming hungry!
 After a lap through the canals we were dropped off to visit the shops on the streets of the market.
 The vendors sell mostly cheap souvenirs if that is your thing, but there are also some art vendors, spice vendors, and a number of sit down restaurants.
 We sampled a few things from the markets and purchased a few souvenirs before heading back to the hotel.